 Who Does it Affect: Most common in young, healthy people.
 More common in women.

-Treatment: Visit the Chondromalacia Patella section
+Learn More: in the Chondromalacia Patella section

 Symptoms: Morning stiffness, pain, swelling, clicking/grinding, reduced knee movements